Learn About The Law

 (a) “Commission” means the state corporation commission.

-(b) “Customer-generator” means the owner or operator of a net metered facility which:
+(b) “Customer-generator” means the owner or operator of a net metered facility that:

 (1) Is powered by a renewable energy resource;